ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 <button type="button">Pause</button>
 ```

+How should we make it so that clicking the "Play" and "Pause" buttons to call the audio tag's `play` and `pause` methods?

-It might be tempting to define all interactions in the component class.
-However, as we will see soon, the key to a better solution is to separate concerns.
-Let the component manage the state and the modifier manage the DOM.
+While we *could* manage these DOM interactions in the component class (for example, by using `{{did-render}}`), we're better off using a modifier here.
+It lets us cleanly separate our concerns: the component manages the *state*, and the modifier manages *interactions with the DOM*.

-In general, there are 3 reasons why we might want to introduce a modifier:
+There are three reasons we should keep state management in a component and DOM element management in a modifier:

-1. Components don't have access to DOM elements directly.
-We'd have to render the page, push an element back up into the component class, and *then* wire it up.
-This would come with performance costs, because we would have to render twice before anything could work.
+1. A component, by itself, doesn't have direct access to DOM elements.
+We have to render the page, push an element back up into the component class, and only then can we safely refer to that element.
+This can sometimes require us to render the component's HTML twice in order for things to start working.
+Modifiers let us avoid this possible performance issue.

-2. We can't really use autotracking or 1-way data flow that way.
-If we wanted the caller of our component to be able to pass an argument in and have the component respond appropriately, we'd have to use something like `{{did-update}}`.
+2. By keeping state in the component and handling DOM method calls in a modifier, we can use autotracking and practice 1-way data flow.
+We could change the component's own design later *without* having to change how we interact with the DOM element.

-3. None of the logic we built to manage playing and pausing would be reusable!
-It would be specific to just this component.
+3. The code for calling the audio element's `play` and `pause` can be reused.
+It isn't tied to this particular audio component.
+It can be tested independently, too!

-Using a custom modifier, we can avoid all of these issues!
+Now that we see *why* to use a modifier for our audio component, let's walk through *how* to create one.
+We will start with the component (to manage the state) and then implement the modifier (the manage the DOM).

-First, let's add event handlers to the `Play` and `Pause` buttons:
+First, we add actions to handle the `click` events for the `Play` and `Pause` buttons:

 ```handlebars {data-filename="app/components/audio-player.hbs" data-diff="-3,+4,-5,+6"}
 <audio src={{@srcURL}} />